qeftser/408-5.2-bsu/README.md

 ### Color

-* The text is difficult to read because of the current color scheme.
-Can you do a test of the current color contrast (text/background), report the results of the test, and then fix it by changing the assigned colors?

 Using the WebAIM constrast checker I tested the text color against the current background.
 It failed this test for all variations and had a contrast ration of 2.79:1.
 So not very high.
 Results are linked below:
 ```